MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

 - BSA160
 - MET150
 ms.assetid: 5ae550c4-bd20-4257-847b-5c20fb053622
-description: "Learn how to restrict access on devices that aren't compliant or joined to a domain."
+description: "Learn how to limit web access to SharePoint and OneDrive, or block all access, on devices that aren't compliant or joined to a domain."
 ---

 # Control access from unmanaged devices